Battery (baseball)

 A baseball team's pitcher and catcher are referred to collectively as its 'battery'.

 In baseball, the battery is the pitcher and the catcher, who may also be called batterymen, or batterymates in relation to one another.

 History

 Henry Chadwick gave baseball jargon the term "battery".

 Origins of the term

-The use of the word 'battery' in baseball was first coined by Henry Chadwick in the 1860s in reference to the firepower of a team's pitching staff and inspired by the artillery batteries then in use in the American Civil War.
+The use of the term battery in baseball was coined by Henry Chadwick in the 1860s in reference to the firepower of a team's pitching staff and inspired by the artillery batteries then in use in the American Civil War.
 Later, the term evolved to indicate the combined effectiveness of pitcher and catcher.

 Pitching to a preferred batterymate

 Throughout the history of baseball, although teams have typically carried multiple catchers, star pitchers have often preferred the familiarity of working consistently with a single batterymate.

 In the early 20th century, some prominent pitchers were known to have picked their favorite catchers.
 Sportswriter Fred Lieb recalls the batteries of Christy Mathewson / Frank Bowerman beginning in 1899 with the New York Giants, Jack Coombs / Jack Lapp beginning in 1908 with the Philadelphia Athletics, Cy Young / Lou Criger gaining the greatest attention in 1901 with the Boston Americans (later the Red Sox), and Grover Cleveland Alexander / Bill Killefer beginning in 1911 with the Philadelphia Phillies.
 Other successful batteries were Ed Walsh / Billy Sullivan beginning in 1904, along with Walter Johnson / Muddy Ruel and Dazzy Vance / Hank DeBerry both starting in 1923.

 In 1976, several major league pitchers chose their preferred catchers; a notion that had fallen out of practice for some decades.
 For instance, catcher Bob Boone of the Philadelphia Phillies, though one of the best catchers of his day, was replaced with Tim McCarver at the request of pitcher Steve Carlton.
 The Carlton/McCarver combination worked well in 32 out of Carlton's 35 games that season, plus one playoff game.
 The two had previously been batterymates for four years (1966–69) with the St. Louis Cardinals.
 Another battery-by-choice was superstitious rookie pitcher Mark Fidrych who was new to the Detroit Tigers in 1976, insisting on rookie catcher Bruce Kimm behind the plate.
 The Fidrych/Kimm combination started all 29 of Fidrych's 1976 season games.
 The two continued as a battery through 1977.

 Knuckleballers have often preferred pitching to "personal" batterymates due to the difficulty of catching the unusual pitch.
 One notable example was Boston Red Sox pitcher Tim Wakefield and his preferred catcher, Doug Mirabelli.